trainb0y/FabriZoom/README.md

 Though not strictly required, ModMenu is the only way to access the configuration UI.

 ### Future Plans
-- Nothing currently!
+- Clean up the configuration GUI, and make it more intuitive

 Suggest features and report bugs on the Issues page, or in the Discord.

 ### Contributing
 All contributions are welcome, including translations.
 The source code is licensed under the MIT license.